MuzzammilShah/Road-to-AI/docs/blog/posts/post-1.md

 It is important to understand the steps here as these will be seen in code as well.

-- In Step 1, there is initialization from both ends and finally ending in notification of approval.
+- In Step 1, there is initialization from both ends and it finally ends with a notification of approval.
-- In Step 2, although its not seen in the image, there is communication on both ways (between Server and Client) and there is also two way notification approvals between them as well.
+- In Step 2, although it's not seen in the image, there is communication both ways (between Server and Client) and there are also two-way notification approvals between them as well.
 - Finally, Step 3 is where the termination of this entire lifecycle happens.

-**Q. How are the messages being sent and recieved between the client and server?**
+**Q. How are the messages being sent and received between the client and server?**

 A. **MCP Transports.** A transport handles the underlying mechanics of how messages are sent and received between the client and server.